 Fun fact, the vein is actually a digestive tract and sometimes turns black from gritty sand.
 Luckily, most suppliers sell shrimp already peeled and deveined, making it easier to prepare at home!

-I usually use small shrimp, but you can use any size shrimp you want.
-However, larger shrimp will take longer to cook.
 You may also use fresh shrimp sautéed on the stove with butter, salt, and pepper.
-Simply add the sautéed shrimp at the end, either on top of or mixed into the fettuccine.
+Add the sautéed shrimp at the end, either on top of or mixed into the fettuccine.

 Can I substitute different pasta in Instant Pot fettuccine Alfredo?

 If you’ve been around here long enough, you know that Instant Pot pasta is a controversial topic.
 In my opinion, cooking noodles in the Instant Pot does NOT produce the same result as stovetop pasta.
-Check out this post for a convenient breakdown of the pros and cons of cooking pasta in an Instant Pot.

-The biggest difference between stovetop and pressure-cooked noodles is the starch.
-Pressure-cooked pasta cooks so quickly it doesn’t have time to release starch.
-Adding back starch is a chef’s trick to thicken pasta sauces.
+dding back starch is a chef’s trick to thicken pasta sauces.
 The starch in Instant Pot Fettuccine Alfredo makes it extra thick, creamy, and delicious.

 Fettuccine, linguine, and pasta shell noodles actually cook significantly better in the Instant Pot than spaghetti noodles.
 If you’re going to substitute the pasta in Instant Pot fettuccine Alfredo, I recommend using anything but spaghetti.